 Currently 95% for decisions to assess are within 6 weeks.
 There is a large historic backlog of annual reviews.
 Back when the cabinet paper that you refer to was written, and I remember that paper well, as you can imagine; the backlog was over 600.
 It is now down to at 310.
 Although this is still too high it is due to be caught up by May 24 (May this year) based on current progress.

-Looking at the EHCP 20-week deadline, I was embarrassed by number completed in a timely manner at that point.
+Looking at the EHCP 20-week deadline, I was embarrassed by the number completed in a timely manner at that point.
 If you remember rightly, it was 0%.
 This has consistently improved over the last 3 months: In November it was up to 3.5%, December 12.5% and January at 28.6%.
 Due to the nature of the time of indicator it will take some months to reach our 100% target, but clear improvements can be evidenced.
 This is still not good enough, however, I am pleased with the progress and thank officers for their work in this.

-Looking a the 50% reduction in EHCPs mentioned.
+Looking at the 50% reduction in EHCPs mentioned.
 From the around 60 plans per month currently in the system, about 30 are to clear backlog.
-Going forward the underlying number of new plans in 2023/24 should only be about